 Remote teams work together but don’t share the same physical space and mostly collaborate using digital tools.
-Hybrid teams have their own unique challenges with some employees coming into an office space occasionally, or certain employees who are always in the office, while others are remote.
+Hybrid teams have their own unique challenges, with some employees coming into an office space occasionally — or certain employees who are always in the office while others are remote.

-The benefits of a hybrid or remote team
+The benefits of hybrid or remote teams

 While remote teams might consist of the same people who were once working together in a physical office, collaborating in a remote model is vastly different from the traditional team in-office dynamic, and comes with its own challenges.

-The challenges of a hybrid and virtual teams
+The challenges of hybrid and remote teams

 Because of these dynamics, remote and hybrid teams can struggle with cohesion and productivity, especially when companies and leaders don’t take steps to unify their hybrid team.